Get E-Book

 console.log(socket.address());

-For local server bugs, log from the listening event rather than assuming the bind succeeded:
+For local server bugs, log from the listening event instead of assuming bind succeeded -

 socket.on('listening', () => {